zahlio/scrapoxy/docs/standard/providers/awsec2/index.rst

 =================== ============= ===================================================================================================================================
 Option              Default value Description
 =================== ============= ===================================================================================================================================
-accessKeyId         none          Credentials for AWS (optional) secretAccessKey     none          Credentials for AWS (optional) region              none          AWS region (example: eu-west-1) tag                 Proxy         Name of the AWS / EC2 instance instance            none          see :ref:`awsec2 / instance <awsec2-instance>`
+type                none          Must be **awsec2** accessKeyId         none          Credentials for AWS (optional) secretAccessKey     none          Credentials for AWS (optional) region              none          AWS region (example: eu-west-1) tag                 Proxy         Name of the AWS / EC2 instance instance            none          see :ref:`awsec2 / instance <awsec2-instance>` max                 none          Maximum number of instances for this provider.
+If empty, there is no maximum.
 =================== ============= ===================================================================================================================================